 By focusing on the little things, these services do not only provide a high level of customer satisfaction, but they generate interest, widely driven by word of mouth and users’ social media communications, as well.
 This supports the great importance of attention to detail.

 As mentioned earlier, the use of mobile devices is widespread in Japan.
-Research done by e-commerce services provider PFSweb found that 84% of the population shops with their mobile phones, while half of all the e-commerce sales in the country were made through mobile devices in 2015.
+Research done by We Are Social in 2020 found that 31% of the population shops with their mobile phones, while 69% of all the e-commerce sales in the country were made through any device in 2020.

 When creating official websites, companies must make sure that their site is optimized for the best possible user experience.
 Navigation must be easy to use, and the website must have large buttons for touchscreen as well as compressed, fast-loading images.

 In a nutshell, Japanese consumers have particular buying behaviors that are influenced by their cultural preferences.
 In order to gain their trust, companies need to overcome the language barrier and bridge the cultural divide as well.

 Several insights about Japanese consumers have already been provided by research.
 These consumer insights can help marketers develop campaigns that can appeal better to the Japanese market.
 To recap, these insights tell us that Japanese society is low-trust; social sharing is aspirational; there is higher email activity in the evening; there is a high number of mobile connections; and Japanese have high-quality standards and service expectations.